P-22, Los Angeles' famous mountain lion, has been euthanized after 'severe injuries' from possible 'vehicle strike' | KRDO

 “This situation is not the fault of P-22, nor of a driver who may have hit him,” wrote the department.
 “Rather, it is an eventuality that arises from habitat loss and fragmentation, and it underscores the need for thoughtful construction of wildlife crossings and well-planned spaces that provide wild animals room to roam.”

-P-22 become a Los Angeles celebrity when he was photographed beneath the iconic Hollywood sign by a camera trap.
+P-22 became a Los Angeles celebrity when he was photographed beneath the iconic Hollywood sign by a camera trap.
 The image was featured in the December 2013 issue of National Geographic.

 The mountain lion even had his own Facebook and Instagram pages, where fans left heartfelt messages on Saturday.

-Note: Correction: A previous version of this story incorrectly stated when authorities captured P-22.
-He was captured on Monday.